Questions? Contact us: info@masondatacenterfacts.org

 • Specific concerns: water, noise, property values, taxes

-• Ask them to delay the M-3 zoning decision
+• Ask them to listen to the community before revisiting M-3 zoning

 🏢 Contact Your Elected Officials